iamselimj/iamselimj/README.md

 Actually learning software development at Campus 19 (Member of 42 Network) in Brussels, Belgium. 🇧🇪

-# What can you find on my github ?
+# What you'll find ?

 Well, you'll find all the source code of every project I did for the school plus my personal projects.